Cartmel Priory: 14th century

-Between 1327 and 1347 a chapel with four traceried windows was provided by John Harington, 1st Baron Harington in the south choir aisle; his tomb, also containing his second wife, is in the building.
+Between 1327 and 1347 the south choir aisle was rebuilt as a larger chapel with four traceried windows in the Decorated Gothic style by John Harington, 1st Baron Harington.
+This new chapel houses his tomb (within which his second wife, Joan de Dacre, is also interred), one of the finest monuments of its date.
 The stonework on the tomb contains the Harrington coat of arms with the Harrington knot as well as the Dacre coat of arms with the scallop shells.
-The gatehouse, which apart from the church itself is the only surviving structure of the medieval priory, was built between 1330 and 1340.
+The gatehouse to the priory precinct, which apart from the church itself is the only surviving structure of the medieval priory, was built between 1330 and 1340, possibly in response to devastating Scottish raids.